FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/availabilityzone.md

 The AvailabilityZone column adheres to the following requirements:

 * AvailabilityZone is RECOMMENDED to be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports deploying resources or services within an *availability zone*.
-* If present, the column MUST conform to the following additional requirements:
+* If present, the column adheres to the following additional requirements:
   * AvailabilityZone MUST be of type String.
   * AvailabilityZone MUST conform to [String Handling](#stringhandling) requirements.
   * AvailabilityZone MAY be null if a charge is not specific to an *availability zone*.